lfe/blog/_posts/2014-05-25-1026-history-of-erlang.md

 {% include JB/setup %}

 For a full understanding of one's field, a thorough knowledge of that field's origins of that field and its tools is necessary.
-To encourge a deepter understanding of Lisp, Erlang, and LFE we have added a new section on the docs site main page:
+To encourge a deeper understanding of Lisp, Erlang, and LFE we have added a new section on the docs site main page: